Will A Saint Joseph Statue Help You Sell Your House?

 Some of these are home-specific (such as Feng Shui) while others are linked directly to selling property (like St. Joseph’s statue).
 As anyone who’s tried to sell a home knows, it’s not always easy to find willing buyers during certain seasons or market trends.
-Home sales can be incredibly stressful – which explains why many turn to good-luck rituals to increase their chance of home sales.
+Home sales can be incredibly stressful – from assessing costs to packing away your possessions – which explains why many turn to good-luck rituals to increase their chance of home sales.

 One tradition commonly practiced is burying a statue of St. Joseph.
 Hundreds of stories on the internet proclaim this ritual’s validity – but does it really work?
 And if so, why?
 We’ve investigated the history behind burying a St. Joseph statue, the tradition itself, and the anecdotes claiming it works.

 Here’s what we found….

 History of the St. Joseph Statue

 Burying St. Joseph is an interesting and widespread tradition utilized by home sellers and realtors alike.
 Whether you heard about St. Joseph from a family member, realtor, or happened upon it when perusing the internet, you’re probably wondering where such an odd tradition originated, and what its usefulness may be to you when trying to sell your property.

 You may also have other questions or concerns.
 For example, isn’t it disrespectful to bury a statue of such a revered individual?
 Why St. Joseph, and not another significant saint?